-The Niagara Falls O.P. was updated in 2019 and, as such, captures a variety of the provincial policy changes; however, recent changes to the provincial policies should be considered as part of future O.P. updates.
+The Niagara Falls O.P. was approved in 1993 and has undergone a number of amendments since this time to respond to provincial and regional policy directions.
+The most recent consolidation of the O.P. occurred in 2019 and includes all amendments up to April 2019 consolidated.
+The O.P. captures a variety of the provincial policy changes; however, recent changes to the provincial policies should be considered as part of future O.P. updates.
 In addition, the Regional O.P. is currently under review as part of the M.C.R. process to bring it into conformity with the Growth Plan, 2019.
 Once completed, the outcome of the M.C.R. process may have an impact on the City's employment lands.
 These potential changes to the regional policies should also be considered as part of future O.P. updates.